This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Following are the pros and cons of installing gutter guards (or leaf guards, gutter covers, gutter screens, etc.) on your home…

-The 5 main types of gutter guards are:
+There are 5 main types of gutter guards:

 - Mesh gutter guards – these metal sheets (filled with tiny holes) attach to the roof shingles and cover the gutter.